df-mc/dragonfly/.github/CONTRIBUTING.md

   you should attempt to do so to the extent that you can.
 Specific smaller features part of the pull request that cannot be implemented yet should be marked with a `// TODO: ...` comment so that we can implement these once the required functionality is present.
+* When you open a PR, we assume you have tested your code and made sure it is working as intended.
+  As a general recommendation, you should enable the Minecraft Content Log in the Profile settings so that it becomes obvious when invalid data is sent to the client.

 If you run into a problem or otherwise need help with your pull request, please feel free to reach out to us on Discord, so we can work towards a complete pull request together.